 The Lansing Community College International Club helps international students adjust to the American education system, meet new people, and learn about other cultures.

-The International Club is for any interested LCC student.
+The International Club is for any LCC student.

 English Language Studies Program

-The English Language Studies Program provides English instruction primarily to international students from throughout the world who want to improve their English language skills before beginning academic course work at the college level.
+The English Language Studies Program (ELSP) provides English instruction primarily to students from around the world who want to improve their English language skills before beginning academic course work at the college level.